 Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
 The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there are no reported archaeological materials or significant cultural properties within a half-mile (mi) radius of the project location.
-One Section 106 study has been conducted within the 0.5 mi review radius with no cultural resources reported, which is discussed in the following section.
-The proposed project is located in the northwest portion of the island in a suburban area on the southwest outskirts of Arecibo at an elevation of 80 ft (24 meters [m]) above mean sea level.
-Per the USGS/NRCS Web Soil Survey, the project area crosses one mapped soil series: GeC (Guerrero sand, 2 to 12 percent slopes).
-The project area APE is in Municipio Arecibo.
-The general project area is located in an area of moderate relief with low, rolling hills predominated by suburban residential developments, which are interspersed with cleared agricultural fields and moderately to densely vegetated areas.
-The closest freshwater source is the Quebrada Seca, located 1.4 miles (mi; 2.3 kilometers [km]) northwest of the project area.
-The nearest coast is located approximately 2.0 mi (3.3 km) north of the project area.
+There is one archaeological evaluation, and no studies of cultural resources have been conducted within the 0.5 mi review radius with no cultural resources found.
+Archaeological Survey UA1002 was conducted 369 ft (113 m) north of the

-PUERTO RICO 2017 DISASTER RECOVERY, CDBG-DR PROGRAM REGROW PUERTO RICO PROGRAM Section 106 NHPA Effect Determination GOVERNMENT OF PUERTO RICO
+PUERTO RICO 2017 DISASTER RECOVERY, CDBG-DR PROGRAM

-Applicant: AARON CITY FARM, LLC ,
+REGROW PUERTO RICO PROGRAM

+Section 106 NHPA Effect Determination

-Case ID: PR-RGRW-03988 City: Arecibo
+Case ID: PR-RGRW-04072

+City: Utuado